2013 Ethiopian Air Force An-12 crash: Accident

-The flight departed from Dire Dawa International Airport in Ethiopia at 06:00 local time that morning, commanded by Colonel Berhanu Geremew, a highly experienced pilot.
+The flight departed from Dire Dawa International Airport in Ethiopia at 06:00 local time that morning, commanded by Colonel Berhanu Geremew, Co-Pilot Berhanu Etefa, a highly experienced pilot.
 It was carrying a cargo of weapons and ammunition.
 The aircraft was cleared for a visual approach to runway 05 in Mogadishu but crashed to the left of the runway at 07:58 local time.

 Due to the location of the crash on the airport property, the Rescue Fire Fighting Service led by AMISOM firefighters and SKA airport employees were able to respond to the impact site within 90 seconds.
 Two crew members were rescued from the aircraft wreckage and transferred to the AMISOM Level 2 hospital with injuries.
 The other four crew, were killed upon impact.
 The aircraft was consumed and destroyed by a fire.
 There was no damage to the airport runway or other facilities.

 The airport remained closed for nearly 7 hours due to the accident and re-opened to commercial traffic at 14:55 local time.
 The first departure after resumption of operations was a Turkish Airlines Airbus A321 to Djibouti and Istanbul.